ImageMagick/Usage-Markdown/convolve/index.md

 At this time no 'generated' kernels are available, only 'named' pre-defined kernels, such as [Sobel](#sobel) and [Roberts](#roberts).
 However I am certain that the embossing and shading kernel generation functions will be moved into the morphology/convolution kernel set, at some point in the future.

-So lets have a look at some of the 'named' directional kernels.
+So let's have a look at some of the 'named' directional kernels.

 ### Directional Kernels {#directional_kernels}